Ojo Agua Fria Trail #361

 Leaving the old Headquarters camp, the trail begins descending immediately.
 The first switchback occurs about 350 feet beyond, (31.84286, -109.28368) after which the trail turns northeast for a long stretch.
 It is also around here that the trail emerges into a massive bowl of standing dead trees from the 2011 Horseshoe 2 fire.
 Expect downed trees across the trail for some time through here, especially during windy seasons.
 The trail has also become somewhat faint in places as a result of post-fire erosion, but should still be easy enough to follow.
 After a little over a quarter mile beyond the switchback, an old spur trail once took off and climbed northeast to a point on the ridge above where a helispot had been cleared.
 There is little trace of this trail at present.

 Another 350 feet east and you'll reach the second switchback, (31.84440, -109.27859) and here the trail—now heading southwest—goes through some of its most eroded stretches.
 Remain heading this direction for 0.1 mile until the trail makes a hard left turn (31.84346, -109.27985) and drops the remaining distance to the Ojo Agua Fria tank.
 (31.84333, -109.27966) This is a silver metal aircraft style tank similar to those at Headquarters, Burnt Stump and Ida Peak Springs, and is currently lying between two lengths of a very large diameter dead tree which previously fell directly onto the tank and damaged it.
-Ojo Agua Fria is the highest flow spring in the Chiricahuas, with at least three gallons per minute output recorded at times.
-If the tank is empty, it is likely that the hose from the spring source has become disconnected.
+Ojo Agua Fria was historically the highest flow spring in the Chiricahuas, with at least three gallons per minute output recorded at times.
+If the tank is empty (it probably is), it is likely that the hose from the spring source has become disconnected.
 You should be able to find the source about 50 to 75 feet to the southwest, flowing down into the drainage bottom as the headwaters of the main fork of Cave Creek.

 Map